arkency/posts/posts/2015-03-30-implementing-game-dashboard-using-react-js.md

       React.render(node, @gui)
 ```

 This simple solution gives us flexibility for further changes.
-We can use all benefits of dynamic front-end without introducing new libraries.
+We can use all benefits of a dynamic front-end without introducing new libraries.
 Moreover, using this approach we gained new feature for free.
 We can render any app anytime during application life cycle.
 We just need to publish an event.

-Often, first solution is good enough.
+Often, the first solution is good enough.
 Yet, it gets problematic when we need to add some logic to the application.
-We can move this logic to front-end and simplify our Rails backend.
+We can move this logic to the front-end and simplify our Rails backend.